quantify-os/quantify-core/docs/usage.md

 ```

-The use of these methods and attributes is described in more detail in {ref}`analysis_framework_tutorial`.
+The use of these methods and attributes is described in more detail in {ref}`analysis-framework-tutorial`.

 ### Creating a custom analysis class